Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 * Insect noise is overly loud.
 * Some interiors have ghost children playing sound effect.
 * When NPC drinks potion, sound is too loud and sounds like player is drinking the potion
 * If you go to a place like Bleak Falls Barrow, you can hear the wind blowing on those high hills,.
 But if you leave the place and go to anywhere else the windy sound doesn't stop until you enter a new cell
 * combat music plays on infinite loop sometimes despite no enemies, despite changing area (like going into an inn),   or quicksave/loading. the only workaround is to close the game and boot it  back up
 * Audio Bug — Lowering the slider under Settings>Audio>Horse Steps does nothing.
-I am trying to reduce the   audio of horse steps when riding.
 * Candlehearth Hall, snowstorm  outside and inside had a very loud wind whistling sound effect.
 * Dawnstar's White Hall (and interiors in general) are too reverby

 ---